jsbueno/extradict/README.md

 ## fastnamedtuple
 Like namedtuple but the class returned take an iterable for its values rather than positioned or named parameters.
-No checks are made towards the iterable lenght, which should match the number of attributes
+No checks are made towards the iterable length, which should match the number of attributes
 It is faster for instantiating as compared with stdlib's namedtuple

 ## defaultnamedtuple
-Implementation of named-tuple using default parameters - Either pass a sequence of 2-tupes (or an OrderedDict) as the second parameter, or send in kwargs with the default parameters, after the first.
+Implementation of named-tuple using default parameters - Either pass a sequence of 2-tuples (or an OrderedDict) as the second parameter, or send in kwargs with the default parameters, after the first.
-(This takes advantadge of python3.6 + guaranteed ordering of **kwargs for a function see https://docs.python.org/3.6/whatsnew/3.6.html)
+(This takes advantage of python3.6 + guaranteed ordering of **kwargs for a function see https://docs.python.org/3.6/whatsnew/3.6.html)

 The resulting object can accept positional or named parameters to be instantiated, as a